flash62au/EngineDriver_Home/docs/operation/operation.rst

 * Diesel - 3 in-built profiles
 * Plus you can create you own Custom profiles

 To enable In Phone Loco Sounds (IPLS) for a throttle (only the first two throttles on an given throttle screen) select an option in `Throttle 1 Loco Sounds <../configuration/preferences.html#throttle-1-loco-sounds>`_ or `Throttle 2 Loco Sounds <../configuration/preferences.html#throttle-2-loco-sounds>`_ (or both) preferences.
-Once enabled for either throttle a new menu option will be available from Throttle Screen to make subsequent changes easier: :menuselection:`Menu --> Loco Sounds`
+Once enabled for either throttle a new menu option will be available from |T-S| to make subsequent changes easier: :menuselection:`Menu --> Loco Sounds`

 To make it easy to switch sound profiles we recommend enabling the Action Bar button by setting the `In phone sounds button <../configuration/preferences.html#in-phone-sounds-button>`_ preferences: :menuselection:`Menu --> Preferences --> Throttle Screen Action Bar Preferences --> In phone sounds button`